jaredpalmer/formik/docs/api/formik.md

 Note: `errors`, `touched`, `status` and all event handlers are NOT included in the `FormikBag`.

+> IMPORTANT: If `onSubmit` is async, then Formik will automatically set `isSubmitting` to `false` on your behalf once it has resolved.
+This means you do NOT need to call `formikBag.setSubmitting(false)` manually.
+However, if your `onSubmit` function is synchronous, then you need to call `setSubmitting(false)` on your own.

 ### `validate?: (values: Values) => FormikErrors<Values> | Promise<any>`